ibuioli/rosetta/README.md

 ```
 npm run serve
 ```
-Note: Please use Chrome o Firefox for Serve.
+Note: Please use Chrome or Firefox for Serve.

 For build a dist use it: